blaserlab/general_protocols/huvec_culture.md

 1.  [ ] Thaw supplement kit reagents in a 37°C water bath.
 Do not leave reagents in the bath once thawed.
 2.  [ ] Wipe the outside of all components with 70% ethanol solution.
 3.  [ ] Add all kit components to a fresh bottle of EGM-2 starting with serum.
-4.  [ ] Add antibiotics or antimycotics being used in the media.
+4.  [ ] Add antibiotics or antimycotics if being used in the media.
 5.  [ ] Mix gently.
 Careful not to produce foam.
 6.  [ ] Media bottle should be wiped with 70% ethanol after use and stored at 4°C.
-7.  [ ] For studies using dox-inducible cells, add doxycycline for a final concentration of 10 ug/mL.
+7.  [ ] For studies using dox-inducible cells, add doxycycline for a final concentration of 2 ug/mL.

 ## Thawing Cells